fjzs/sefop-python-advanced/README.md

 ## Code quality

 CI runs two checks before the test suite; both are fast, so run them locally before pushing to avoid a red PR.
+These checks are not comprehensive, there are other code quality checks that are not executed here for simplicity (like a static code analysis tool as SonarQube).

 ### Format check (black)
 ```bash